Bank of England says banks' demand for cheap finance doubles in last week

 A Bank of England spokeswoman declined to comment on the increase.

-Demand for an older BoE program designed to provide banks with cheap finance for new lending, the Funding for Lending Scheme, has tended to increase towards year-end, according to the central bank's data.
+Demand for an older BoE programme designed to provide banks with cheap finance for new lending, the Funding for Lending Scheme, has tended to increase towards year-end, according to the central bank's data.

 (Reporting by Andy Bruce; editing by Kate Holton)